-Take a moment of stillness to pause, to breathe, and to exhale.
-As we let go and head into a new day, set your intention for self-awareness, mindfulness, and inquiry.
+Take a moment of calm stillness to pause and breathe.
+As we let go and head into a new week, set your intention for mindfulness.

 A Q&A with Edi Pasalis, Director of the Kripalu Institute for Extraordinary Living In April, the Kripalu Institute for Extraordinary Living (IEL) hosted the first Yoga in the Schools Symposium, presented in partnership with the University of Virginia’s Contemplative Sciences Center and Curry School of Education.
 Edi Pasalis, Director of the IEL, shared highlights of […]